 Vertex Painting is a process of applying custom colors to the model geometry represented by the vertices of the mesh.
-This technique can be used to customize model instance in the level.
+This technique can be used to customize a model instance in the level.
 For instance, a wall material can use the red channel of the vertex color to display wet areas.
 Then, a level designer can paint wall vertices to make a certain part of the model appear wet.

 Flax supports storing 4-channel RGBA (32-bit) color per-vertex.
-This color can be imported from the original model asset or created in Editor.
+This color can be imported from the original model asset or created in the Editor.

-How to paint model in Editor?
+How to paint a model in the Editor?

 The toolbox window contains a tab with Vertex Painting utilities.
 Select it and then pick a model on a scene to paint.
 The window contains many options to adjust brush and paint options.

 After selecting the model and tab, the editor will display its vertex colors.
-You can preview a single color channel or disable the debug view by using Preview Mode option.
+You can preview a single color channel or disable the debug view by using the Preview Mode option.
 Now, you can use the left-mouse button to paint the vertices with a spherical brush in the editor viewport.

-How to access vertex color in material?
+How to access vertex colors in a material?

-To read the painter vertices colors you can use Vertex Color node in materials.
+To read the painter vertices colors you can use a Vertex Color node in materials.
 That can be useful to adjust the object appearance.